 All elements of your logo come into the limelight when it comes to client perception.
 Font, color, design, and shape each pass a message.
 Over 80% of customers/ consumers say color strengthens a brand’s recognition; after all, it is instantly associated with McDonalds when most people see yellow and red.
 Green, Gold, Black, and Silver in NFL logos play a significant role in identifying, understanding, and learning their differences.
 These signature colors would carry all of your brandings from your website to company t-shirts.

 To give customers the best view of your logo, make sure your logo says the right things about your brand and who you are.
 Following the fact that 85% of consumers report that color influences purchasing decisions, your logo is a crucial part of your branding.

 What should your logo say?

 Your logo should tell consumers that you are “fun”.
-Bright colors, basic fonts, and appealing features can be suitable for your logo if you work in a creative industry.
+Bright colors, basic fonts, and appealing features can be suitable for your logo if you work in the creative industry.
 Colors like orange, yellow, and red convey cheerfulness and brightness.
 The type of font you use can also make your logo seem professional.
 Elements that customers believe are hand-drawn and less stiff can keep them in awe of your logo.

 Your logo should also posit that you are trustworthy and professional in delivering your services.
 Consumers can read into the most basic features of your logo.
 Formal, symmetrical symbols, crests, and other classic designs connote a professional and trustworthy outlook.
 Colors like black, gold, navy, and blue convey trust, which is why financial and medical companies often lean towards this formal and solid appearance.